EliasAguirre/housingprediction/README.md

 ## Getting Started
 This code has been directly pushed from Colaboratory, Google's research tool for Machine Learning and research.

+HousingMarketPrediction.ipynb is the file that contains the code for the model which, again, is pushed directly from Colaboratory.

 ## Running Code in Colaboratory
 To run a project in Colaboratory, you have to run cell by cell, in order, making sure that all objects have been declared and instantiated in the current runtime